tarantool/tarantool/changelogs/unreleased/gh-7493-memtx-hash-idx-repeatable-read-violation.md

 ## bugfix/memtx

-* Fixed gap writes from different transaction incorrectly handled for hash index full scans (gh-7493).
+* Fixed incorrect handling of transaction conflicts in full scans by HASH indexes (gh-7493).